Proof of Concept: What It is and How to Do It Right

 Before developing an idea into a product, there’s a crucial step that every business must take: executing a successful proof of concept.
 Learn more.

 Did you know the first-ever credit card dates back to 1950 when businessman Frank McNamara paid for a meal in New York with a small cardboard card, later known as a Diners Club Card?
 The concept didn’t take long to catch on.
 Three years later, it was accepted internationally.
 By 1959, Diners Club boasted 1 million users.

 Now, we’re seeing a similar shift in payment preference.
 It’s called Buy Now Pay Later (BNPL).

-Today, the average U.S. household carries about $7,000 in credit card debt and pays around $1,200 a year in interest.
+Today, the average U.S. household carries nearly $7,500 in credit card debt and pays around $1,200 a year in interest.
 Meanwhile, millennials in the class of 2018 graduated with nearly $30,000 in student loan debt.
 So it’s no wonder younger consumers are desperate for ways to avoid additional debt, and are gravitating toward a new and innovative payment method for goods and services that promises just that.

 Interestingly enough, BNPL offers plenty of advantages for retailers, too.